About Fine Arts

 Intermediate Guitar Auditions:

-The prerequisite to Intermediate Guitar is Beginning Guitar, however, students can audition into Intermediate Guitar through a live or video-recorded audition process.
+The prerequisite to Intermediate Guitar is Beginning Guitar, however, students can audition into Intermediate Guitar through a video-recorded audition process.
 Students must be able to demonstrate the following in their audition:

 - First Position Chords: A, A minor, C, D, D minor, E, E minor, F, G